divya-r-kamat/End-to-End-MachineLearning/Visualization/README.md

 Maximizing the data elements ensures the audience's attention is on the data — not on structure or decorations.

+Another aspect that we need to consider is the audience's direction of reading.
+As they scroll down through our article, they will read (and look at) our graph from top to bottom.
+More specifically, people usually start from top left and follow a zigzag pattern until they reach bottom right.

 ## Visualization using Matplotlib

 Matplotlib has two interfaces: